 Arguments Against Bayesianism:

-The main arguments about the Bayesianism inference process is mostly around the prior.
-The arguments goes that the prior is subjective.
+The main arguments about the Bayesianism inference process are mostly around the prior.
+The arguments go that the prior is subjective.
 Different researchers would select different prior distributions based on their biases and speculation.
 There is no single method specified under the Bayesian analysis research that allows researchers to calculate priors.
 Because of researchers choosing priors in a random way, they arrive at different posteriors and conclusions.

 Further, there are philosophical objections to assigning probabilities to hypotheses, as they can not constitute outcomes of repeatable experiments in which one can measure long-term frequency.
 The degree of belief of hypothesis is something frequentists can’t reason.
 A hypothesis can either be true or false.
 Compared to classical inference, Bayesian approaches move to computation very quickly.
 Other paradigms focus more on extracting information from data.
 Anti-Bayesians think that many statisticians over a generation will be ignorant of experimental design and analysis of variance.

 In many problems in the area of artificial intelligence, uncertainty is a factor that can not be ignored.
 Using probabilistic models can also improve the efficiency of standard AI-based techniques.
 Bayesian models are the most commonly used methods for dealing with uncertainty.
 It is also useful to know how Bayesian models can be used to go into the causality of the problem rather than only statistics.